DIYAN ZORA

 ABOUT

 As the winner of the 2021 Genesis Future Directors Award, Diyan directed Klippies by Jessica Sian at the Young Vic Theatre.
 She recently directed Tom Fool by Franz Xaver Kroetz at the Orange Tree Theatre.
-Diyan is also a playwright, and is a member of the Bush Theatre's 2022 Emerging Writer's Group.
+Diyan is also a playwright, and was a member of the Bush Theatre's 2022 Emerging Writer's Group.

 Diyan was associate director on Alexander Zeldin's plays Love and Faith, Hope and Charity, as well as associate director to Sam Mendes on The Ferryman.